 The Kids’ Glass Design Competition

-It is a building of industrial and architectural significance that is a landmark on its lakeside setting at Kingston Foreshore.
-It was built between 1913 and 1915 and was designed by the Federal Government architect at the time, J S Murdoch.
-It was one of the first permanent buildings in Canberra and was of social importance in the early years of the city.
+A landmark on its lakeside setting at Kingston Foreshore, the Kingston Powerhouse is a building of industrial and architectural significance.
+Built between 1913 and 1915 and designed by John Smith Murdoch, the Commonwealth architect who also designed the Provisional Parliament House, the Kingston Powerhouse was one of the first permanent buildings in Canberra, and was of significant social importance in the early years of the city.

 The 2015 Kids’ Design Competition will be launched during Childrens Week in October.
 Stay tuned for more details, including how to enter.